 First of all, Ecuador is a great country to visit - freindly and fun.

 There are the obvious atractions “Galapagos-Amazon-Andes-Beaches”.
-However one of the best trips we did there was the Quilotoa loop - its a 3 day rout between some small villages in the low mountains half way between Quito and Banos - great small villages, great views and great places to stay - you can iether do it by foot, by horse (easy to find when you get there) or by "public" transportation over 7 years ago
+However one of the best trips we did there was the Quilotoa loop - its a 3 day rout between some small villages in the low mountains half way between Quito and Banos - great small villages, great views and great places to stay - you can iether do it by foot, by horse (easy to find when you get there) or by "public" transportation about 8 years ago

 Awesome things about Ecuador.